 Valentine's Day gifts for your girlfriend

-Wondering what to gift your girlfriend for Valentine's Day?
-CBS Essentials has some suggestions to make Valentine's Day weekend even more special this year.
-These classic Valentine's Day gift options for her include flowers, candy, jewelry, perfume and even tech, because nothing says "I love you" like a beautiful flower bouquet and a brand-new pair of Apple headphones.
+Valentine's Day is mere weeks away, and if you haven't yet picked up enough hints about what your girlfriend might want, CBS Essentials has some suggestions.
+The classic Valentine's Day gift options for her ahead include flowers, candy, jewelry, perfume and even tech, to make Feb.
+14 even more special this year.

-Below, take a look at our curated selection of thoughtful Valentine's Day gifts she'll actually want.
-You won't drop the ball on Feb.
-14 with these romantic gifts that fit a variety of budgets from Sephora, UrbanStems, Papier and more.
+Below, thoughtful Valentine's Day gifts she'll actually want.
+You won't drop the ball on Valentine's Day with these romantic gifts that fit a variety of budgets from Sephora, UrbanStems, Papier and more.

 Chloé Eau de Parfum